 My Story: Stacey Royce (she/her) Trauma-sensitive yoga therapist and dancer

 I have long had a passion for dance.
 I hungered to learn and grow and be the best dancer that I could be but the bar that I had set for myself was a moving target that I could never reach.
 I worked tenaciously and militantly to improve and achieve my goals.
 I was proud of my fiery discipline and stamina because this is what was revered in the world of dance.
-I was unconsciously influenced by both societal and dance "rules" and I used discipline as a piercing tool of self-recrimination.
-Once sharp self-criticism, the "not good enough" mantra, and intolerance of mistakes took over, there was no way to win and it led to profound exhaustion and burnout.
+I was unconsciously influenced by both societal and dance "rules" and I used discipline as a piercing tool of self-recrimination but also as a shield from criticism, blame, or shame from others.
+Once sharp self-criticism, the "not good enough" mantra, and intolerance of mistakes hijacked me, there was no way to win and it led to profound exhaustion and burnout.
 I suffered in silence with my "deepest, darkest secret" of not being good enough.
 I only spoke about it to a select few and everyone was surprised to hear about my lack of confidence because I hid it well.
 In the past few years I've become aware of the term Imposter Syndrome, defined as "an internal experience of believing that you are not as competent as others perceive you to be".
 The term Imposter Syndrome was coined back in the 70s but ironically it is still not widely talked about because those who suffer from it do so in silence and feel alone.

 I do not want anyone else to suffer this silently or alone.